pebakery/pebakery-docs/Commands/Text/TXTAddLine.md

 ## Remarks

-If `FileName` does not exist the operation will fail.
+If `FileName` does not exist it will be created using UTF-8 encoding.

 WinBuilder's implementation of TxtAddLine allowed for an `Action` called **Place** which would allow the developer to specify a line number where the text should be inserted.
 This feature was depreciated in PEBakery due to lack of perceived usefulness.